Introduction to ArcGIS Places

 Location Confidence

-Indicates the spatial accuracy of a business, such as rooftop accuracy versus a ZIP code centroid.
+The spatial accuracy of the location, such as parcel centroid versus postal code centroid.

 Yes